Stretch Wrap Machine

 It is important, when stretch wrapping, not to skip steps that secure the load the pallet.
 As the load is wrapped, one option is to wrap the pallet with the load.
 This, however, runs the risk of punctures from forklifts or pallet jacks.
 When punctures occur they introduce the opportunity for the puncture to propagate, causing loss of containment force, and increasing the risk for load failure.

 This is one of the reasons we invented pallet grip.
 The bottom few inches of the film web are automatically rolled into a tight cable.
-The cable is driven down below the top deck boards of the pallet, leaving enough room to clear forks (avoiding the puncture problem) while still being tight enough to lock the load to the pallet.
+It drives the cable down below the top deck boards of the pallet, leaving enough room to clear forks (avoiding the puncture problem) while still being tight enough to lock the load to the pallet.

 However, even stretch wrapping processes that use pallet grip or other securing (locking/bonding) measures won’t prevent loads from shifting during transport.
 Bonding a load will keep the bottom of the load and the pallet joined, but the top and middle of the load could still shift out of plumb.
 However, the load/pallet bond will reduce the risk of the load sliding off the pallet.